vinamra28/whytho/README.md

 1. GitLab sends a webhook when a merge request is opened, reopened, or updated
 2. The bot validates the webhook signature (if configured)
 3. Fetches the merge request changes via GitLab API
+4. Attempts to fetch custom review guidance from `guidance.md` in the target repository
-4. Sends the code changes to Google Gemini for analysis
+5. Sends the code changes to Google Gemini for analysis with custom or default guidance
-5. Posts AI-generated review comments back to the merge request
+6. Posts AI-generated review comments back to the merge request (both general and line-specific positioned comments)

 ## API Endpoints